anoopk-0/DevOps/01-fundamentals/03-networking.md

                                         +----------------+----------------+----------------
 ```

-A subnet mask is a 32-bit number used to divide an IP address into network and host portions.
+`NOTE`: A subnet mask is a 32-bit number used to divide an IP address into network and host portions.
 It is represented in dotted decimal notation similar to an IP address, such as 255.255.255.0.

 When a network administrator wants to create subnets from a larger IP address range (say a Class C network, which traditionally has 256 IP addresses), they use the subnet mask to divide this range into smaller parts.